UniPipe/openpipe/docs/1.0/language.md

 Action plugins should be observed as independent processing units, the following items will be available to them:

-- Parameters Item: action parameters for the step «provided in the pipeline document»
+- Parameters Item: action parameters for the action «provided in the pipeline document»
 - Input Item: input data provided to the action
 - Output Item: output data produced by the action execution

 !!!
 Information "Output -> Input"
-    As a general rule the output item of a step will be the input item of the next step in the same segment, with the exception of the `send to` action that can deliver items to the first step of other segments.
+    As a general rule the output item of a action will be the input item of the next action in the same segment, with the exception of the `send to` action that can deliver items to the first action of other segments.

 !!!
 Information "Last Step Output Items"
-    Output items from the last step in a segment will be silently discarded.
+    Output items from the last action in a segment will be silently discarded.

 ### Dynamic Parameters